function-level/function-level.github.io/README.md

 ![John-Backus](https://raw.githubusercontent.com/function-level/function-level.github.io/main/data/John-Backus.png) \
-"Can programming be liberated from the von Neumann style? \
+**"Can programming be liberated from the von Neumann style? \
-a functional style and its algebra of programs", [Backus-Turing-Award-Lecture](https://dl.acm.org/doi/pdf/10.1145/359576.359579)
+a functional style and its algebra of programs"**, [Backus-Turing-Award-Lecture](https://dl.acm.org/doi/pdf/10.1145/359576.359579)

 ### A Collection of Links